Addisu87/FullStack-Django-React/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [your_project_name] <a name="about-project"></a>
+# 📖 Full Stack Django-React <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Full-Stack Django-React]** is a complete blog application that utilizes Django and React frameworks.
+Full-Stack Django-React is a complete blog application that utilizes Django and React frameworks.
 It incorporates a personalized user model and establishes a connection between Django and a database server.
 Moreover, it ensures secure user authentication and authorization through JWTs.
 The app includes a robust system for handling social media posts and comments, involving the implementation of Create, Read, Update, and Delete (CRUD) operations using serializers and viewsets.

 ## 🛠 Built With <a name="built-with">Django and React</a>